 - Oversee outsourced chemistry.

-Knowledge, qualifications, skills and experience:
+Required knowledge, qualifications, skills and experience:

-- Demonstrable initiative, and strong interpersonal, time management, organisational and communication skills.
+- Demonstrable strong initiative, and interpersonal, time management, organisational and communication skills.

-Facilities and environment
+Facilities and Environment

 The DDU is a dynamic and multidisciplinary group of ~130 scientists with broad expertise across the drug discovery disciplines.
 The unit is housed in a state-of-the-art building and has cutting-edge equipment and automation to deliver pre-clinical and clinical candidates.